JunseoKim0103/JunseoKim0103/README.md

 # Hi, I'm Junseo Kim

-👩🏻‍💻 Interested in NLP with Persuasion model and Multimodal
+👩🏻‍💻 Interested in NLP with Conversation Models, Multimodal Learning, and Embodied AI

 ## Education
 ```2019.03 ~ 2024.02``` B.S. in Statistics at SKKU